Long-Term Care Annuity Products

 Common trade-off Earlier income, often lower payments Later income, potentially higher payments

-With an immediate annuity, you pay a one-time premium to an insurance company in exchange for regular income that typically begin within 30 days.
-You can choose payments for life or for a set term, depending on the contract.
+With an immediate annuity, you typically pay a single lump-sum premium to an insurer in exchange for regular income that may begin within 30 days to 12 months, depending on the contract.
+Payments can be set for a specific term or for life.

-Immediate annuities are commonly used to create predictable retirement income and are also called single-premium immediate annuities (SPIAs) or income annuities.
-Key trade-offs include limited access to the lump sum after purchase and potential inflation risk unless you choose an inflation-adjusted option.
+Immediate annuities are often used to create predictable retirement income.
+Common trade-offs include limited access to the premium after purchase and inflation risk unless an inflation-adjusted option is selected.

-A deferred annuity is designed for long-term savings, with income starting at a future date, often in retirement.
-During the accumulation phase, your account value can grow tax-deferred before moving into the payout phase when you begin taking income.
+A deferred annuity is designed for long-term planning, with income starting at a future date you choose.
+During the accumulation phase, value may grow tax-deferred before you begin taking income in the payout phase.

 Deferred annuities may be fixed, indexed, or variable, with different levels of guarantees, market exposure, and fees.
-Early withdrawals can trigger surrender charges and possible tax penalties, and taxes are generally due when you withdraw funds, especially when funded with pre-tax dollars.
+Withdrawals can trigger surrender charges and possible tax penalties.
+Taxes are generally due when money is withdrawn, especially when funded with pre-tax dollars.

 Review Pricing and Options With a Specialist

-Our specialists provide independent, expert guidance on long-term care annuity products nationwide.
-We help you compare leading carriers and understand your options with clear, personalized advice, including:
+Our specialists provide independent guidance on long-term care annuity products across 48 states.
+We help you compare carriers, understand underwriting requirements, and narrow options based on your goals.
+Personalized support includes:

-Identifying the carrier best matched to your goals
+Identifying the carrier that best fits your goals

 Request Expert Guidance